 We all have our own body weight, and can weigh ourselves on a bathroom scale.
 So weight should be a familiar concept.
 We can also determine when one object is heavier than another by picking up both objects - whichever object takes more effort to pick up, is usually the heavier object.

-One of the elements of weight is the gravitational force from the Earth.
-This gravitational force is fundamentally different from the aerodynamic forces of lift and drag.
+Gravitational force is fundamentally different from the aerodynamic forces of lift and drag.
 Lift and drag are mechanical forces, meaning the glider has to be in physical contact with the air to generate the force.
 However, a gravitational force is a field force.
 A field force means that two objects do not need to be in physical contact to generate a force between them.
 The Earth does not need to be in physical contact with the glider to generate the gravitational force.
-Isaac Newton expressed the relationship between weight, mass, and gravitational pull in a single equation:

 Note: A newton is the metric unit for force.
 One newton is the force required to accelerate a mass of one kilogram to one meter per second squared.